inbravo/scala-feature-set/README.md

 -  [How getter/setter is automatically generated in a class][MutatorTest.md]
 -  [How Scala avoids NullPointerException using 'Option', 'Some' and 'None'][SomeNoneOptionTest.md]
 -  [Default object factory in Scala][ObjectFactoryTest.md]
--  [Using 'strip margin' to add new lines in string][CustomerRestService.md]
 -  [Generics example][GenericsTest.md]
 -  [Enviornment variables example][EnvironmentVarTest.md]
 -  [How to find object hashcode in Scala][HashCodeTest.md]